Nature-based Solutions for drought, floods and wildfires through rainwater retention and storage with ponds, swales, terraces and planting

 ABOUT US

-The Rain Savers are the result of a desire of founder Marco de Redelijkheid to have more direct and tangible positive impact in this world in crisis.
+The Rain Savers is the result of a desire of founder Marco de Redelijkheid to have more direct and tangible positive impact in this world in crisis.

-Early 2024 he plans to become the first certified Water Restoration Practitioner in The Netherlands.
+In May 2025 he became the first certified Water Cycle Restoration Professional in The Netherlands.
 The result of being trained at Water Stories (USA) by leading ecosystem restorer Zach Weiss, who himself gained his knowledge from pioneers as Sepp Holzer and Rajindra Singh.

 Marco’s love for nature and water started early.
 With his brother and father he spent holidays in parts of Europe where he noticed that the most appealing spots had always streaming or swimmable water.

-In high school he and his group of friends engaged in environmental movements or even initiated them.
+In high school he and his friends engaged in environmental movements or even initiated them.

 Reading and mapping the landscape is firmly grounded in his academic study in physical geography.